 Public funding of presidential elections

-Every presidential election since 1976 has been financed, in part, with public funds.
-Under the program, eligible presidential candidates receive federal government funds to pay for the valid expenses of their political campaigns in both the primary and general elections.
+In place since 1976, the presidential public funding program provides eligible presidential candidates federal government funds to pay for the valid expenses of their political campaigns in both the primary and general elections.

 Rules for national convention delegates